ordina-jworks/ordina-jworks.github.io/_posts/2017-04-04-optimising-performance-of-your-enterprise-angular-application.md

 [Code splitting](https://webpack.js.org/guides/code-splitting/) is one of the most compelling features of webpack.
 It allows you to split your code into various bundles which you can then load on demand — like when a user navigates to a matching route, or on an event from the user.
-This allows for smaller bundles, and allows you to control resource load prioritization, which if used correctly, can have a major impact on your application load time.
+This allows for smaller bundles, and allows you to control resource load prioritization, which, if used correctly, can have a major impact on your application load time.
 There are mainly two kinds of code splitting that can be accomplished with webpack: "Vendor code splitting" and "On demand code-splitting" (used for lazy loading).

 The CommonsChunkPlugin is an opt-in feature that creates a separate file (known as a chunk), consisting of common modules shared between multiple entry points.